rbalicki2/chameleon/README.md

 ## Chameleon JS doesn't need to be for only styles

-* You're right, but in my opinion, non-style props (business logic) should probably be passed down explicitly with props.
-* Nonetheless, there's nothing stopping you.
+* You're right.
+Any props that are passed purely downward through the component heirarchy can be passed through context in this way.
 Do what's right for your project!

 ## Full API